 - Transportation – this can include gas, parking, public transportation and transportation to and from home and school at school breaks

 - Utilities for your housing – including electric, water, gas, and internet service

 Expenses Not to Use Student Loans For

-Although your lender may not monitor exactly how you spend your student loan funds, it is best not to spend the funds on these types of purchases:
+Although your lender may not outline exactly how student loans can be used, it is best not to spend the funds on these types of purchases: